taw00/manuscript-css/v3.0/examples/example-poetry-short-form.md

   then empty-.m-chapter + one .m-poem, then .m-chapter entitled "Acknowledgement", and an .m-scene.foothang with an acknowledge of prior publication.
-- page header removed, because … poetry does not use them

 Copyright (c) Todd Warner
 This work is licensed under Attribution 4.0 International.
 To view a copy of